ÀVélo: Bike

 The bicycles feature a storage basket and an integrated lock.

 The service uses the E-FIT model from the Quebec-based manufacturer Devinci.
 Weighing 27 kg, it is powered by a 250-watt Brose electric-assist motor limited to 32 km/h.
 It features a 3-speed twist handle to adjust pedaling cadence according to the terrain.
 The bicycle is equipped with an LCD screen displaying trip duration, speed, and battery charge level.
 It also transmits its location data via GPS.

 Stations

-There are currently two types of stations: electrified or solar-powered.
+There are currently two types of stations: electrified and solar-powered.
 In the first case, the station is connected to the electrical grid and allows bicycles to be recharged.
 In the second type, solar energy only powers the service terminal and does not charge the bicycles.
 The bicycles are manually swapped by employees.
+Solar stations can however be moved more easily and they offer the possibility to test locations, even when it is further from the electrical grid.
+The system maintains a 50-50 ratio of solar-powered versus electrified stations.